ajdixon30/Alchemy-Project-2/README.md

 11. DevOps CI/CD pipeline is used to build and deploy project to a publicly available remote location

-## Movie App
+## Movie List Application
-You will need to write a small paragraph describing your application.
-It should be 4-6 sentences and briefly cover the important points and features.
+We are creating a service for rating movies using a star/point system.
+Our app will allow users to search for movies.The users can view a list of movies stored in our database.
+They will be able to filter this list.
+Finally, they can request that the admin(s) add a new movie to the list.

-### Minimum Viable Product
+## Features:
-Your team will need to work with the trainer to come up with a satisfactory list of user stories for MVP as well as bonus stories.
-They should begin with "As a [stakeholder] I can... and describe what the user should be able to do.
-Aim for at least 2 different roles, user and administrator.
-Try to come up with 8 or so user stories for MVP.
-Carefully consider what your team can accomplish in 3 weeks and try not to set yourselves too great a task.
+Rate a movie 1-5 points/stars

-* As a user, I can see...
+Filter movies (search?)
-* As a user, I can purchase...
+Requesting/creating additions to the movie list Display list of movies users can rate
-* As a user, I can check...
+Minimum Viable Product:

-* As an administrator, I can schedule...
+## User Stories:
-* As an administrator, I can cancel...
+[ ] As a user, I can login and sign up
-* As an administrator, I can view...
+[ ] As a user, I can rate movies

-- [ ] As a user, I can see all upcoming and current movies
+[ ] As a user, I can request that a movie be added to the list [ ] As a user, I can view the list of movies
-- [ ] As a user, I can filter movies
+[ ] As a user, I can filter the list of movies
-- [ ] As a user, I can view information on actors/actressess
+[ ] As an administrator, I can add movies
-- [ ] As an administrator, I can add movies
+[ ] As an administrator, I can remove movies

-- [ ] As an administrator, I can remove movies
+## Bonus Stories
-- [ ] As an administrator, I can promote users to admin
+[ ] As a user, I can view a synopsis for each movie

-### Bonus Stories
+[ ] As a user, I can view upcoming movies
-* As an administrator, I can...
+[ ] As an administrator, I can elevate users to admin

 ## Tech Stack
 You should be employing the following technologies in your project.